Azure/blobxfer/docs/10-cli-usage.md

 * `-q` or `--quiet` enables quiet mode
 * `--recursive` or `--no-recursive` controls if the source path should be recursively uploaded or downloaded.
-* `--remote-path` is the remote Azure path.
-This path must contain the Blob container or File share at the begining, e.g., `mycontainer/vdir`
+* `--remote-path` is a remote path.
+If an Azure path, this must contain the Blob container or File share at the begining, e.g., `mycontainer/vdir`
 * `--restore-file-lmt` will set the last access and modified times of a downloaded file to the modified time set in Azure storage.
 This option can